cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-ANR, PARTENARIAT UNIVERSITÉS-ANR HYPFOM-EN.md

 # Context

-CS Group responsabilities for Modeling the non-linear effects of the marine environment on radiation are as follows:
+CS Group responsabilities for Modeling of non-linear effects of the marine environment on radiation are as follows:
 * Fine simulation of radiation in the water column
-* Modeling of sub-surface rising radiation by separation of radiative terms
+* Modeling of the Sub-surface Radiation by separation of radiative terms

 ![Main Picture](Project-ANR, PARTENARIAT UNIVERSITÉS-ANR HYPFOM-EN pict 1.png)

 The features are as follows:
-* **Fine characterization of the nonlinearity terms induced by the water column :**
+* **Fine characterization of non-linearity terms induced by the water column :**
-* OSOAA simulations
+* Osoaa simulations
-* Support for comparison with simplified models **Modeling of sub-surface rising radiation by separation of radiative terms :**
+* Support for comparison with simplified models **Modeling of the Sub-surface Radiation by separation of radiative terms :**
-* Expression of the rising luminance under the surface coming from a target pixel, with impact of neighboring pixels
+* Expression of rising luminance below the surface coming from a target pixel, impacting neighboring pixels
 * Estimation of the importance of reflections below the surface
-* Modeling and evaluation of the impact of environmental effects on the rising signal **Development of a tool for simulating inter-pixel mixing in a uniform environment.**
+* Modeling and evaluation of the impact of environmental effects on the amount amount **Development of a tool for simulating an inter-pixel mixture in a uniform environment.**

 # Project implementation

 The project objectives are as follows:
-* Improving seafloor analysis methods using hyperspectral imaging: sub-pixel approach based on a precise radiative transfer model of the water column and the bottom
+* Improve the methods of analysis of the seabed by hyperspectral imaging: sub-pixel approach based on a precise radiative transfer model of the water column and the bottom

 The processes for carrying out the project are:
 * Study, development, regular meetings